Nonlinear phase synchronization and the role of spacing in shell models: Intermittency

-We first present how intermittency corrections display a non-trivial dependence on the inter-shell spacing $g$ for the standard (GOY) shell model in Figure \ref{fig:xip-vs-p}, which shows the estimated scaling exponents $\xi(p,g)$ of the $p$-th order structure functions, for different values of the spacing, in the range $g=1.1-2$, revealing a progressive enhancement of intermittency, corresponding to a flattening of the curves of scaling exponents in the small $g$ limit.
-We note that those observations are consistent with previous studies, especially investigating the continuum limit of shell models, where the $g\to1$ limit leads to equations closely resembling the Burgers equation \citep{Andersen:00}, which is well known to generate shocks and an intermittent bifractal anomalous scaling behavior \citep{bec:2007}.
-Further insight is provided by Figure \ref{fig:xip-vs-g}, which shows the dependence of the scaling exponent $\xi(p,g)$ as a function of the inter shell spacing $g$.
-Note how all the scaling exponents exhibit a sharp variation when $g$ decreases below a critical value $g_{c}\simeq1.7$, indicating a transition in the scaling properties of the system.
-For $g>g_{c}$ there is no relevant modification with respect the inter shell spacing, while for $g<g_{c}$ the anomalous exponents vary significantly with respect to the inter shell spacing, following an approximately linear scaling.
+We first note that the intermittency corrections have a non-trivial dependence to the inter-shell spacing $g$ for the standard (GOY) shell model.
+Figure \ref{fig:xip-vs-p} shows the estimated scaling exponents $\xi(p,g)$ of the $p$-th order structure functions, for different values of the spacing, in the range $g=1.1-2$, suggesting a progressive enhancement of intermittency, corresponding to a flattening of the scaling exponent curves as $g$ is decreased.
+These observations are consistent with previous studies, particularly those investigating the continuum limit of shell models, where $g\to1$ leads to equations closely resembling the Burgers equation \citep{Andersen:00}, known to generate shocks and an intermittent, bifractal anomalous scaling behavior \citep{bec:2007}.
+Further insight is provided by Figure \ref{fig:xip-vs-g}, which shows the dependence of the scaling exponents $\xi_{p}(g)$ as a function of the inter-shell spacing $g$.
+High order scaling exponents such as $p\gtrsim8$ exhibit a sharp transition when $g$ decreases below a critical value $g_{c}\simeq1.7$, suggesting a qualitative change in the scaling properties of the system.
+It seems that for $g\apprge g_{c}$ the scaling is roughly independent of the inter-shell spacing, while for $g\apprle g_{c}$ the anomalous scaling exponents vary significantly with the inter-shell spacing, following an approximately linear scaling.

 Note also how $g_{c}$ is just slightly above the golden ratio.
-While this may be a pure coincidence, there may be a link to nonlinear frequencies being close enough to interact more efficiently through recurrence relations such as $\omega_{n}=\omega_{n-1}+\omega_{n-2}$.
+While this may be a pure coincidence, there may be a link to nonlinear frequencies $\omega_{n}$, of the $n$-th triad being close enough to interact more efficiently through a recurrence relation such as $\omega_{n}=\omega_{n-1}+\omega_{n-2}$.